 (B) If no recognized tax authority of the institution's home country is recognized by the Secretary for purposes of making determinations of an institution's nonprofit status for title IV purposes, the foreign institution demonstrates to the satisfaction of the Secretary that it is a nonprofit educational institution.

-(3) Is determined by the U.S. Internal Revenue Service to be an organization to which contributions are tax-deductible in accordance with section 501(c)(3) of the Internal Revenue Code (26 U.S.C.
-501(c)(3)).

 One-academic-year training program: An educational program that is at least one academic year as defined under 34 CFR 668.2.

-Preaccredited: A status that a nationally recognized accrediting agency, recognized by the Secretary to grant that status, has accorded an unaccredited public or private nonprofit institution that is progressing toward accreditation within a reasonable period of time.
+Preaccreditation (sometimes referred to as candidacy status) means the status of accreditation and public recognition that an accrediting agency grants to an institution or program for a limited period of time that signifies the agency has determined that the institution or program is progressing towards a full term of accreditation and is likely to attain a full term of accreditation before the expiration of that limited period of time.

+(1) All credits and degrees earned and issued by an institution or program holding recognized preaccreditation are considered by the Secretary to be from an accredited institution or program;

+(2) If an agency denies accreditation to an institution or program it has preaccredited, the agency must maintain the institution’s or program’s preaccreditation for at least the remainder of the current term and up to an additional term for term-based institutions and programs, and at least for the remainder of the academic year for non-term-based institutions and programs; and

+(3) An accredited institution or program cannot be returned from accredited to preaccredited status unless, following the loss of accreditation, the institution or program applies for initial accreditation and is awarded preaccreditation status under the new application.

 Recognized equivalent of a high school diploma: The following are the equivalent of a high school diploma—

 (1) A General Education Development Certificate (GED);